canonical/microceph/docs/tutorial/update.rst

     sudo snap refresh microceph
     sudo snap refresh --hold microceph

-The order on which we run the commands is important.
+The order in which we run the commands is important.
 It should be as follows:

-1. Managers
+1. Managers (mgr)
-2. Monitors
+2. Monitors (mon)
-3. All other entities (i.e: OSDs)
+3. All other entities (osd, rgw, etc.)

 The output of the 'microceph.ceph status' command should provide us with the hostnames of the mons and managers ('microceph-1' et al in this example).